mickcrosse/PERMUTOOLS/README.md

 # <img src="docs/fig_ftest.png">

 Now that we have established that the data in X and Y come from distributions with equal variances, we can proceed to test whether they have equal means using an estimate of the *t*-statistic that uses their pooled standard deviation.
-We compare the means of each corresponding variable in X and Y using two-tailed (unpaired) tests, first using the standard parametric approach (i.e. *t*-tests), and then using the equivalent non-parametric approach (i.e. permutation tests), with and without correction.
+We compare the means of each corresponding variable in X and Y using two-tailed (unpaired) tests, first using the standard parametric approach (i.e. *t*-tests), and then using the equivalent non-parametric approach (i.e. permutation tests), with and without max-correction.

 ```matlab
 % Run MATLAB's two-sample t-test